 Even if you get the all access badge, there’s simply no way to make it to every single session your heart desires.
 That’s why it’s crucial to make a wishlist.
 Prioritize sessions that are musts, ones that are nice-to-haves, and the “if there’s extra time”.
 If you’re feeling adventurous, include an “outside my comfort zone” list.
 After you register, check out the schedule and favorite your musts.

 I’ll be there again this year as an Austin event photographer, photographing some of my favorite bands, hanging out with some of my favorite people, and soaking up all Austin has to offer—I love Austin (down to the point that I rescued a dog simply because he was named Austin).
 If you want to chat more about my experience, are interested in an Austin event photographer for your installation, or want to meet up at SXSW, drop me a line.
+If you want to find more Austin gems to visit while you’re in the coolest city in Texas (seriously y’all, it’s an oasis of cool in a state that is uncool), then head on over to this post I contributed to at the Redfin blog about Hidden Gems in Austin, TX.

 Want to consume all things SXSW?
 I have plenty of other coverage from former SXSW events here.